e-c-k-e-r/vall-e/docs/samplers.md

 Additionally, one state requires injecting a CoT token, which doesn't have an analog in the audio domain.

 However, this does seem to serve as a good basis to expand upon this and sample according to the entropy/varentropy of the model's current state.

+### Classifier-Free Guidance

+While this isn't a direct sampler type used, a helper function is provided to perform classifier-free guidance, given a positive (the primary) logits, and a negative (the null) logits.
+While the `NAR-len` modality requires this at the moment, it can easily be adapted everything else.

+Rescaling is also applied to avoid clipping the logits.

+Due to the logits being the full sequence, and the input lengths differing, a list of lengths are required to be passed to only modify the last N logits.